jbranchaud/splitting-atoms/README.md

 Check out the [Atom API](http://atom.io/docs/api) for more detailed documentation on the APIs that are available to those developing packages or hacking on existing ones.

+## Packages

+### Installing Packages

+There are two main approaches to installing packages.
+You can easily do it from inside Atom from the Package management tab in settings.
+For those still inclined to using the command-line, the Atom Package Manager binary, `apm`, can also be used to install packages as well.

+#### Installing from Atom

+#### Installing with apm

+### Searching for Packages

+### Managing Packages

+Atom gives you insight into the load-time that each package is adding to the overall performance of the editor.
+Based on this information, you can browse your packages enabling and disabling them as you see fit.

+### Uninstalling Packages